Adaptive Sampling and Clipping for Private Worst-Case Group Optimization: Worst-Group Optimization

 We study a \emph{supervised learning task with group information}, \ie each data point is also annotated with a group label at training time.
 Formally, for an input set $\x$, an output set $\y$, and a set of groups, $[G]=\{1,\dots,G\}$, we assume a data distribution $P_g$ over $\z=\x\times\y$ for each group.
-At training time, a dataset $D_g\sim P_g$ of size $n_g$ is given for each $g\in[G]$, from which we form an overall training set, $D=\bigcup_{g=1}^G D_g$, of size $n=\sum_{g=1}^G n_g$.
-At prediction time, group labels are not available to the model.
+For training, a dataset $D_g\sim P_g$ of size $n_g$ is given for each $g\in[G]$, which form the overall training set, $D=\bigcup_{g=1}^G D_g$, of size $N=\sum_{g=1}^G n_g$.
+At test time, group labels are not available to the model.

-\myparagraph{Worst-case group optimization.} For a class of models parametrized by $\theta \in \Theta$, let $\accuracy(\theta, S)$ denote the accuracy of a model\footnote{For conciseness, we will identify models and their parameters.} $\theta$ on a dataset $S$.
+\myparagraph{Worst-case group optimization (WGO).} For a class of models parametrized by $\theta \in \Theta$, let $\accuracy(\theta, S)$ denote the accuracy of a model\footnote{For conciseness, we will identify models and their parameters.} $\theta$ on a dataset $S$.
 For any model $\theta$ we are interested not only in its quality on the whole dataset, $\accuracy(\theta, D)$, but also in the lowest accuracy it achieves on any group,

 which we call the \emph{worst-case group accuracy (WGA)}.